Are you writing a history, or need one written? Do you need help?

 I have consulted on council heritage studies for the Rural City of Wangaratta (the first thematic study of tobacco kilns), Albury City (case study for the Australian Heritage Commission’s Principal Australian History Themes project), Indigo Shire (history consultant for the Indigo Shire Conservation Study), and Jerilderie Shire (now Murrumbidgee — Main Street Heritage Study).
 I have just completed a project for the Benalla Migrant Camp Inc., constructing a Wikipedia page for this state-listed historic site.

-I have also had the occasional stint teaching at La Trobe University, including running the workshops for Introduction to Aboriginal Australia in 2017.
+I also have the occasional stint teaching at La Trobe University, including running the workshops for Introduction to Aboriginal Australia in 2017.

 Why do I think history is important?